-Robert Murray, now retired and living in Green Valley, Arizona, began his career in 1958 at Monterey Bay Academy in California.
+Robert A. Murray, a pianist and organist, was born on December 18, 1932, in Eagle River, Wisconsin, to Thomas D. and Ursala Smock Murray.
+Following graduation from high school in 1953 he served in the U.S. Army until1955.
+He began his teaching career in 1958 at Monterey Bay Academy in California.
 While there he studied piano in the Bay area with Egon Petri and Harrald (sic) Logan.

-A native of Wisconsin, he completed a BA in music at Emmanuel Missionary College, now Andrews University, in 1958.
-He subsequently completed a master's degree at the University of Michigan in 1962 in piano and music literature, studying under Benning Dexter, and a Ph.D. in musicology at the same institution in 1971.
+He completed a BA in music at Emmanuel Missionary College, now Andrews University, in 1958. and subsequently completed a master\\\'s degree at the University of Michigan in 1962 in piano and music literature, studying under Benning Dexter; and a Ph.D. in musicology at the same institution in 1971.
 As a musicology student he studied under Hans David, Louise Cuyler, and Robert Warner, writing as his dissertation The German Church Cantatas of Johann Schelle (1648-1701).

 An accomplished pianist, Murray accepted a position at Union College in 1962.
 He would teach there for the next 33 years, the second longest tenure in music on record at the college.
 In addition to teaching piano, music history, and advanced theory, he also served as chair of the department from 1969 to 1976 and as acting chair in 1984-85.

 During his service at UC, Murray led out in the construction of a two-manual Hubbard French Double harpsichord, completing it in 1979, and was a major force in the installation in 1984 of a three-manual Rieger pipe organ in the college church.
-Prior to that he systematically updated the departmentís pianos.
-In the early 1980's, Murray and his son, Robert, a cellist, collaborated with Robert Walters and his son, Robert, an oboist, in a chamber group known as the "Roberts IV" which toured extensively throughout the Midwest for three years.
+Prior to that he systematically updated the pianos att the school.
+In the early 1980\\\'s, Murray and his son, Robert, a cellist, collaborated with Robert Walters and his son, Robert, an oboist, in a chamber group known as the "Roberts IV" which toured extensively throughout the Midwest for three years.
 In 1984 he established a bell choir, noted at the time as a "first" in the denomination.
-Later he organized a small strings group to compensate for the college's loss of an orchestral program.
+Later he organized a small strings group to compensate for the college\\\'s loss of an orchestral program.

-During his career and continuing to the present, Murray has been interested in participating in community music activities.
-While at UC, he served as Dean of the local chapter of the American Guild of Organists and served as a member of the Lincoln Symphony board and chaired its artistsí committee.
-He now serves as a member of the Green Valley Concert Association and writes program notes for their concerts.
-Additionally, he enjoys music-making with a number of talented ex-professionals in the area.
+During his career and continuing to the present, Murray was interested in participating in community music activities.
+While at UC, he served as Dean of the local chapter of the American Guild of Organists and served as a member of the Lincoln Symphony board, chairing its artists committee.
+After retiring to Arizona, he served as a member of the Green Valley Concert Association and wrote program notes for their concerts.
+Additionally, he enjoyed music-making with a number of talented retired professional musicians in the area.

-Sources: Interview with Robert Murray, 2004; personal knowledge.
+Sources: Interview with Robert Murray, 2004; Skyvue Funeral Home obituary; personal knowledge.